arcus/education_modules/demystifying_command_line/demystifying_command_line.md

 * How do I get to the command line?
 What program do I open in my computer to be able to type in commands?
 * What do I type into the command line to do things?
 How will I know what to type?
 * What will happen if I get things wrong?
+* Do I really need to learn this?

 Where is the Command Line Interface?
 ----